dynamizeMe/termax/README.md

 <a name="tExecFile"></a>

 tExecFile is a wrapper around execFile from child_process, it takes two arguments: configs(array of config objects) and the optional callback function.
-What is always required is the cmd and args properties in configs argument, where cmd is an environment in which to execute the file (node, python etc..), and args will take the file name.
+What is always required is the cmd and args properties in configs argument, where cmd is an environment in which to execute the file (node, python etc...), and args will take the file name.
 Let's see an example:

 ```javascript
 import {tExecFile} from '@dynamize/termax';